sidhu2003/TODO-Django/README.md

 ## Contributing

 We welcome contributions from the open-source community.
-If you'd like to contribute to Sales Craft, please follow these steps:
+If you'd like to contribute to the project, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: